-Step 1: Install the Intel® Distribution of OpenVINO™ Toolkit Core Components¶
+Step 1: Install the Intel® Distribution of OpenVINO™ Toolkit¶

-Download the Intel® Distribution of OpenVINO™ toolkit package file from Intel® Distribution of OpenVINO™ toolkit for Linux*.
-Select the Intel® Distribution of OpenVINO™ toolkit for Linux package from the dropdown menu.
+Select and download the Intel® Distribution of OpenVINO™ toolkit installer file from Intel® Distribution of OpenVINO™ toolkit for Linux.

 Open a command prompt terminal window.
 You can use the keyboard shortcut: Ctrl+Alt+T

-Change directories to where you downloaded the Intel Distribution of OpenVINO toolkit for Linux* package file.
+Change directories to where you downloaded the Intel Distribution of OpenVINO™ toolkit for Linux file.

-If you downloaded the package file to the current user’s
+If you downloaded the starter script to the current user’s

-By default, the Intel® Distribution of OpenVINO™ is installed to the following directory:
+By default, the Intel® Distribution of OpenVINO™ is installed to the following directory, referred to as

 For root or administrator: